 Kevin served as President of the Association of University Research Parks (AURP) in 2012 and again in 2014 and has served on two Brookings Institution advisory committees – the Innovation District initiative and the Bass Placemaking initiative.

 In November, the AURP honored him with the 2019 Vision Award for his contributions to innovation and economic development through development and support of university-based research parks and innovation districts.

 Engaged Parent Award

-For more information, contact Rebecca Bilott, associate director of development communications, at 864-294-3489 and email@example.com.
+For more information, contact Rebecca Bilott, director of donor relations, at 864-294-3489 and email@example.com.